Greg Rosenbaum: Policy debate

+Rosenbaum serves on the board of directors of Harvard Debate, Inc, and is a former trustee and chair of the National Debate Tournament.

+In 2011, Rosenbaum was named to the board of directors of the National Association for Urban Debate Leagues.

 Politics

 Rosenbaum is currently on the board of the Center for American Progress Action Fund (CAP Action).

 Rosenbaum served as the vice chair of the Platform Committee for the 2016 Democratic National Convention.

 In 2013, President Barack Obama appointed Rosenbaum to the United States Holocaust Memorial Council, the governing body of the United States Holocaust Memorial Museum, on which he served until January 2017.
 From 2011 to 2016, Rosenbaum served on the board of directors of the National Jewish Democratic Council (NJDC), and from 2014 to 2016, he served as the NJDC's chair.
 In the 2012 election cycle, Rosenbaum was a co-chair of NJDC's political action committee.

 Rosenbaum was a charter member of the Clinton Global Initiative and was listed as a donor in reports released by the Clinton Foundation.
 At the Harvard Kennedy School, Rosenbaum is a vice chair of the HKS Fund Executive Council and was previously a member of the Dean's Council.